TeamHypersomnia/Hypersomnia/docs/pages/docs/setups/editor_command.md

 &nbsp;&nbsp;&nbsp;&nbsp;*Main article: [State consistency](state#consistency)*

+There are more things to consider about state consistency when potentially exposing sensitive fields to the author.

 ### Problematic values

 For some components, it is easy to guarantee that any possible combination of member values results in a valid game behaviour,